The 2022 PGA Championship will no longer be played at Trump National Golf Club. Could it come to Sahalee Country Club instead?

 Marcus King, general manager of Sahalee Country Club, sprung to action and contacted the PGA of America, including Kerry Haigh, who oversees the PGA Championship, about Sahalee’s interest in being the replacement.

-“I told him that our course has significantly improved since the 80th PGA Championship in 1998, our mission statement speaks directly to hosting major championships, and we feel that our performance in the KPMG (Women’s PGA Championship) in 2016 proved once again that we are ready, capable and passionate about championship golf,” King told The Seattle Times in an email.
+“I told him that our course has significantly improved since the 80th PGA Championship in 1998, our mission statement speaks directly to hosting major championships, and we feel that our performance in the KPMG (Women’s PGA Championship) in 2016 proved once again that we are ready, capable and passionate about championship golf,” King said.

 King said he got a note back from Haigh, who said Sahalee was on the list of possible sites and that a decision was expected next week.